-When conducting the EIA, the decommissioning of windfarm and solar PV components is considered.
+When conducting the EIA, the decommissioning of windfarm components is considered.
 The regulated licences and permits for each project included requirements for ensuring the asset is suitably decommissioned.
-Through Wind-Europe and Sustainability Working Group of Solar Power Europe, Iberdrola sits on working groups dedicated to new sustainable systems for recycling wind turbine blades12 and solar panels.
+Through Wind-Europe and Sustainability Working Group of Solar Power Europe, Iberdrola sits on working groups dedicated to new sustainable systems for recycling wind turbine blades.